Ptychadena ingeri: Habitat and conservation

-Ptychadena ingeri occurs in open and wooded humid savanna in association with marshes and temporary as well as permanent waterbodies, including streams.
+P. ingeri occurs in open and wooded humid savanna in association with marshes and temporary as well as permanent waterbodies, including streams.
 It presumably breeds in water.
-Population trends of Ptychadena ingeri are unknown, but it occurs in an area of low human impact and is unlikely to face significant threats.
+Population trends of P. ingeri are unknown, but it occurs in an area of low human impact and is unlikely to face significant threats.
 It appeared to be common at the time of collection in 1959.
 The International Union for Conservation of Nature (IUCN) has assessed it as "data deficient".
 The type locality is a protected area.